-Chemicals are no longer effective at removing this level of damage.
+Chemicals are definitely no longer effective at removing this level of damage.
 The only way to remove this damage is to resurface the face of the glass.
 This requires using mechanical applicators to apply aggressive polishing compounds or even grinding down the mineral stained glass surface.
 This is the most expensive type of Glass Restoration short of replacement.
 MasterPro Techs can remove even these stains.

 Vandalism or accidents can cause significant scratches in glass.
 In many cases, this damage is repairable.